rtCamp/Frappe-Manager/docs/commands/reset.md

 **Options**:

+* `-y, --yes`: Reset without the confirmation.
+The site data is gone either way.
 * `--admin-pass`: Administrator password for the reinstalled site.
-Taken from site_config.json, or prompted for, when omitted.
+Taken from site_config.json, then common_site_config.json, or prompted for, when omitted.

 ## Examples